saltyorg/docs/docs/apps/dozzle.md

 ## What is it?

-[Dozzle](https://dozzle.dev/){: target=_blank rel="noopener noreferrer" } is a small lightweight application with a web based interface to monitor Docker logs.
+[Dozzle](https://dozzle.dev/) is a small lightweight application with a web based interface to monitor Docker logs.
 It doesn’t store any log files.
 It is for live monitoring of your container logs only.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|